pschaus/book_lepl1402/source/part1.rst

 **Rule 3: Let x be a variable of type X (where X is a class) and let's assign an object of class Y (where Y is a subclass of X) to x.
 When you call a method on x and the method is defined in X and in Y, the JVM will execute the method defined in Y.**

 For instances of the class :code:`MightySword`, calling :code:`getSimpleDamage:code:` will always execute the method defined in that class.
 We say that the method :code:`getSimpleDamage` in :code:`MightySword`  *overrides* the method definition in the class "Weapon".
+For that reason, we have marked the method in :code:`MightySword` with the so-called :code:`@Override` annotation.

 With the above three rules, can you guess what happens in the next line?